 To establish more relevance and make the case that you are the right candidate to offer the solution, you may want to consider attaching samples of your most relevant work, if any.
 Samples help create a clear picture of what the problem is and what you are trying to solve.

-Various instances prompt the use of proposal letters, including convincing a business partner about the validity of your business objectives; get a loan for your business from a potential investor; to convince a company to hire your services for their project, etc.
+Various instances prompt their use, including convincing a business partner about the validity of your business objectives; getting a loan for your business from a potential investor; convincing a company to hire your services for their project, etc.

-Proposal letters are important as they serve as the first impression the recipient has of you and your business (ideas).
-In addition, a clear and concise proposal letter will significantly increase the recipient’s likelihood of considering the proposal and moving forward with it.
+They are important as they serve as the first impression the recipient has of you and your business (ideas).
+In addition, a clear and concise letter will significantly increase the recipient’s likelihood of considering the proposal and moving forward with it.